coder-mike/ice-tray/readme.md

 Another feature that distinguishes this model from a traditional accounting system, is the fact that flow rates are considered first-class.
 That is, accounts are not considered to be static over time with a fixed level until explicitly changed, but instead change continuously as money drains out of them or drains into them from another account (or both).

 The representation of accounts states can be considered to be piecewise linear, meaning that things change continuously in a linear way until some non-linearity event is encountered.
-A non-linearity event can be from a user action (e.g. a user puts money into an account), or because the system reaches a transition point such as an account becoming full.
+A non-linearity event can be from a user action (e.g. a user puts money into an account), or because the system reaches a transition point such as an account reaching capacity and starting to overflow.

 ## Account Behavior